 “Although they claimed to be wise, they became fools” (Romans 1:22)

-How can you save someone who doesn’t need saving?
+How do you rescue someone who doesn’t realize they’re drowning?
+How can you shed light to someone who doesn’t know they’re sitting in the dark?
 I didn’t truly understand sin.
-I didn’t realize that being a good person just wasn’t good enough to save my soul.
+I didn’t realize that being a good person just wasn’t enough to save my soul.
 Being a skeptic didn’t make me smart, it made me arrogant and blind to the fact that I was condemned to eternal separation from God, whether I believed He existed or not.
 A dangerous ignorance.
 A tragic charade.
 Condemned, and I didn’t even know it.

 My husband, Adam, was raised in church and knows the Bible well.
 It was through him that I first realized that a person could be intelligent, thoughtful, and wise and also be a “Bible-beater.”
 It was because of him that I finally decided to give this Jesus thing a real go.
 At the time, I was inconsistently practicing Buddhism.
 I’d read a few books and chanted “Nam-myoho-renge-kyo” every now and then.
 See, even my seemingly spiritual commitment was non-committal.